My name is Beth Morrison and I am a member of ENABLE Scotland. I want to share my son Calums story with you.

 Im proud to be a member of such an effective campaigning charity my ENABLE family I call them.
 But like any charity, ENABLE Scotland relies on donations to carry on fighting for an equal society for every person who has a learning disability.

 We can change this and make things better, but we need your help.
-Please donate to ENABLE Scotland today and help us to ensure our children are in safe hands this Christmas and beyond.
+Please donate to ENABLE Scotland today and help us to ensure our children are in safe hands this year and beyond.
 We really cant do it without you.